LF:BVOT011c Self-specific terminology - Course Information

 - General characteristics of the subject: Medical Latin has the character of a preparatory subject whose sense is to facilitate for the students basic orientation in the professional language.
 The conception of tuition specifies three main tasks: to provide elementary technical vocabulary where nouns and adjectives predominate; to provide instruction in the regular nominal inflexion, and to introduce into the theory of word formation on a professional level.
-This is complemented with a getting knowledge of medical prescription Latin, and an informative view of select topics in the theory and history of medical terminology.
+This is complemented with an informative view of select topics in the theory and history of medical terminology.

 Learning outcomes: At the end of the course students should be able to: